KarazhanSucks/subsyncerr/README.md

 # subsyncerr

 ### Still in development and testing stage, using the project is _currently not_ recommended.

 A containerized automated Bazarr-companion that synchronizes the subtitles downloaded by Bazarr using [sc0ty's subsync](https://github.com/sc0ty/subsync).
 Conditions are set in place for a successful sync that are quite strict, for in which case they aren't met, the subtitle will be blacklisted in Bazarr and a new subtitle will be downloaded.
 This will in turn leave you with close to 100% of your subtitles in sync.

+This project could not have come into fruition without these amazing [open-source projects](#credits), written by awesome people.

 ## Features
 * Great turnout for non-English subtitles, thanks to ``subsync's`` ability to sync them to already synced English subtitles, which evidently achieve more reliable results.